anikalindtner/unicornpowerlove/pecha-kucha-talk.md

 ###True story

 It seems that if you really put your whole heart into something - the whole heart with all bits and pieces  - you can manage unbelievable things.[SLIDE19]
 And I'm so happy to be part of this dream.
 Everybody in here can be!
 It's been a huge step for the community and even bigger steps for these women.
-This summer is barely over and it's already time to prepare the next one.We always are happy about people joining us who want to take part/coach/support/ us or just send cat gifs.[SLIDE20] If you want to be part of this amazing thing, just get in touch.
-Wonderfully enougj, this is only one many initiatives, events and stories coming up in tech.
+This summer is barely over and it's already time to prepare the next one.We always are happy about people joining us who want to take part/coach/support/ us or just send cat gifs.[SLIDE20] If you want to be part, just get in touch.
+Wonderfully enough, this is only one many initiatives, events and stories coming up in tech.
 And there are many more to come.
 THIS was only the beginning![transition 14 sec]Thanks.